icon-project/documentation/score/writing-score.md

 ## Deploying SCOREs
+We assume that you already have installed T-Bears.
+If you have not yet installed it, please read [SCORE Quickstart](doc:score-quickstart) or [T-Bears Installation](doc:tbears-installation) first.

 ### package.json

-Before deploying a SCORE, the required files should be packaged into a zip file, in which some meta information should be included as well as the smart contract source code itself.
+Before deploying a SCORE, the required files should be packaged into a zip file.
+In the zip file, SCORE metadata should be included as well as the smart contract source code itself.
-The meta information file, `package.json`, should contain a version, main module name, and main class.
+The metadata file, `package.json`, contains a version, main module name, and main class.

 Here is an example of `package.json` file.